kratsg/jokes/README.md

 I'm inventing a new glue and naming it James Bond.
 It's a chemical Agent.
 Don't sniff it though, it has incense to kill.

+What's the difference between a piano, a tuna, and a pot of glue?
+You can tune a piano, but you can't piano a tuna.
+"What about the glue?"
+I knew you'd get stuck there.